Link to book on publisher's site

 Best Book in Hindu-Christian Studies

-Organizer: Francis X. Clooney (HDS)
+Organizer: Francis X. Clooney (Harvard Divinity School)

-Members of the committee: Professors Vasudha Narayanan (University of Florida), Jon Paul Sydnor (Emmanuel College), Jessica Frazier (Oxford Centre for Hindu Studies), Bhakti Mamtora (University of Arizona)
+Members of the committee: Vasudha Narayanan (University of Florida), Jon Paul Sydnor (Emmanuel College), Jessica Frazier (Oxford Centre for Hindu Studies), Bhakti Mamtora (University of Arizona)

 Past Winners